konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

     - (* Cannot refer to type:   IntSet *) admit.
     Abort.

 Adding the observation operation `isEmpty` is successful.
 Adding the operation `isEmptyOk` to reason about `isEmtpy` fails, as we cannot refer to the current object (`this`).
-Adding operations to create (`empty`) and combine (`union`)objects fails, as we cannot refer to the interface `IntSet` that is currently being defined.
+Adding operations to create (`empty`) and combine (`union`) objects fails, as we cannot refer to the interface `IntSet` that is currently being defined.
 Using `Fixpoint` instead of `Definition` to make `IntSet` self-referential fails, as there is no value to induct on.

-Thus, the answer is _no_: we cannot extend interfaces with these operations.
-Instead, operations to create and combine objects can be defined as constructors.
+Instead of extending the interface, operations to create and combine objects can be defined as constructors.
 For example:

     Definition union (s:IntSet) (t:IntSet) : IntSet :=
       fun n => s n || t n.

 One can reasoning about these constructors by unfolding their definitions.
-I do not see a good way to reason about operations that observe an object.
+Reasoning about operations that observe an object appears to be impossible.

 ### Coming Next

 In this post, I have defined OOP in its purest form.
 I the next post, I will explore the consequences of adding more structure to interfaces (for example, defining an interface to be a record of methods).

 There are limitations to ADTs and OOP.
 For example, performance concerns can bloat the number of operations (e.g. `batchInsert`), or limit the flexibility of an ADT/interface.
-In the next post, I will describe these limitations, and explore alternatives like domain specific languages, compilers, and synthesis (e.g. [FIAT][ADT-SYN-PAPER]) which decompose functionality & optimizations instead of data structures & algorithms.
+In the next post, I will describe these limitations, and explore alternatives such as: domain specific languages, compilers, and synthesis (e.g. [FIAT][ADT-SYN-PAPER]) which decompose functionality & optimizations instead of data structures & algorithms.

 [TAPL]: http://www.cis.upenn.edu/~bcpierce/tapl
 [POLY]: https://en.wikipedia.org/wiki/Parametric_polymorphism